Q: What types of payment does Christ Clinic accept?

 A: Christ Clinic can give TB Tests to individuals without any insurance and without a primary care provider.
-TB tests cannot be performed on Wednesdays or Thursdays.
+TB tests cannot be performed on Thursdays.
 Their cost is $16 and must be paid for at the time of service.
 You also must be prepared to show picture ID, such as a driver’s license.
 Individuals who receive a TB Test, must return within 48 – 72 hours to have it read.
-Christ Clinic does not perform Physical Exams, or sports physicals, for individuals who are not currently established with us aside from back to school promotions.
+Christ Clinic does not perform Physical Exams, or sports physicals, for individuals who are not currently established with us.

 Q: Does Christ Clinic provide Dental Services?

 A: No. Christ Clinic provides primary medical care and counseling services.